-Since individualized care is at the forefront of everything we do, we will also be adding more covered and heated outdoor areas so these brothers will be comfortable year-round.
+Since individualized care is at the forefront of everything we do, we will also have winter housing with larger indoor spaces for them during the winter months.

 Lavani has settled in to his new life at the sanctuary as if he’s always lived here.
 How amazing to see him enjoying the large natural habitat we prepared for him!

 Whether it’s catnapping in the shade under the trees, or chatting with his new neighbors, he’s just as comfortable as can be.
 Who said cheetahs are high strung!